 Books Unbound has quickly moved to second place in my list of favorite podcasts ever.
 (Maybe slowly getting to first place now that Potterless is done with the original series.)

 Hosted by OG BookTubers Ariel and Raeleen, they talk about everything related to books & reading, and recommend books to listeners.
 I find myself ‘saving’ the episodes for when I don’t feel like reading so their enthusiasm can motivate me to pick my book back up.
 They also do a book club every once in a while where they read a book (and give listeners time to read the book) and discuss it in a special episode.
-I joined in with the book club for The Memory Police and although I didn’t like the book much, the experience made it worth it!
+I joined in with the book club for The Memory Police and although I didn’t like the book much, the experience made it all worth it!

 The Real Weird Sisters ⭐️⭐️⭐️⭐️⭐️